Niko-Drossos/Express-Media-Storage/Api-Documentation.md

 ## Query's
 - content: String (uses regex expression),
-- posterId: Doc id of poster,
+- user: Doc id of poster,
 - originId: Doc id document that the comment was attached to,
 - startDate: Date with format "5-6-2024". returns posts <b>AFTER</b> this date,
 - endDate: Date with format "5-7-2024". returns posts <b>BEFORE</b> this date.
 Date is <b>inclusive</b>.